Alan Eagleson: International Hockey

 Eagleson was also active in promoting the sport, helping to organize the historic 1972 Summit Series—the first time Canadian and Soviet professionals had ever competed against each other on the ice.
 According to the Globe and Mail, his role as "manager and motivator, travel agent and godfather, firebrand and peacemaker" for the first squad ever to be known as Team Canada earned him wide recognition and the nickname "Uncle Al".
 Eagleson travelled regularly to negotiations and ice hockey events in Europe with an entourage, and employed Aggie Kukulowicz as a Russian language interpreter.

 Notably, Eagleson was responsible for the decision to exclude many WHA stars from the Summit Series, including Bobby Hull, Gerry Cheevers and Derek Sanderson, as they had chosen to play in the WHA instead of the NHL.
 Four years later, Eagleson organized the first Canada Cup, which included WHA players.

 During the final game of the Summit Series games in Moscow, Eagleson garnered international attention by attempting to confront off-ice officials after the goal judge had failed to light the goal lamp when a Canadian player scored, at which point he was seized by soldiers of the Red Army.
 The Canadian players and the few Canadian fans rallied to his defence to prevent him from being arrested, providing one of the most memorable off-ice moments of the series.
-As they walked back across the ice, Eagleson allegedly extended his middle finger to the Soviet crowd.
+As they walked back across the ice, Eagleson shaking his fist at the Soviet goal judge.
+John Ferguson extended his middle fingers to the crowd.

 Political career

 Eagleson was also active in politics for many years.
 In the 1963 federal election, he ran unsuccessfully for a seat in the House of Commons of Canada for the Progressive Conservatives in the Toronto riding of York West.
-He was defeated by hockey player Red Kelly who ran for the Liberals.
+He was defeated by then-active NHL player Red Kelly, who ran for the Liberals.
 Later that year, he was elected to the Ontario Legislative Assembly as the Progressive Conservative MPP for the newly created Toronto riding of Lakeshore.
 He served there until 1967 when he was defeated by Patrick Lawlor of the Ontario New Democratic Party.

 He was a major PC fundraiser and president of the Progressive Conservative Party of Ontario from 1968 to 1976.
 He would become part of Bill Davis' Big Blue Machine that dominated Ontario politics for much of the 1970s and 1980s.